himanshushakhar/geeklabel/README.md

 ## Prerequisites
 - You must understand the basic concept of using the [Less] CSS pre-processor.
 - You must use a **[local Less compiler](https://www.google.com/search?q=less+compiler)**.
-- You must use the [Bootstrap Framework Source Files] ending in the `.less` extension, not files ending in `.css`.
+- You must use the less Source Files ending in the `.less` extension, not files ending in `.css`.

 ## Additional Setup {#setup}